Peoples Drug: History

+Peoples Drug was founded in 1905 by Malcolm Gibbs in Alexandria, Virginia.
+Shortly after, it opened a location at 7th Street, NW in Washington, D.C.
+By 1909, it moved to a bigger location in Mount Vernon Square.
+A second location was opened in 1912, and another two were added four years later.
+Peoples Drug took over W.S.
+Thompson Drugstore at 15th Street and G Street, operating it as a branch of Peoples.

-Peoples Drug was founded by Malcolm Gibbs in 1905 at 824 7th Street, NW.
-By 1930, it had 110 stores operating under the Peoples Drugs, Days Drug, and Shearer Drug names.
+By 1944, it had 130 stores operating under the Peoples Drugs, Days Drug, and Shearer Drug names.
 There were variations of the name, with Peoples Service Drug, and Gibbs Peoples Drug being most common.

 In 1970, Peoples had 252 stores operating in the District of Columbia, Maryland, Virginia, Pennsylvania, Ohio, West Virginia, North Carolina, South Carolina, Florida, New York, and New Jersey.
 That year there were 5,500 employees, with sales of $220 million and profits of $1.87 million.
+In 1972, Lane Drug of Toledo, Ohio, purchased a 22% interest in Peoples.

+Acquisition by Lane Drug

-By 1975, Peoples had grown to 500 stores.
-Later in the year, the chain was purchased by Lane Drug of Toledo, Ohio., The new company retained the Peoples name, and included Lane Drug, Schuman Drug, Dynamic Drug, Health Mart, Reed Drug, and Lee Drug.
+In 1975, the chain was purchased outright by Lane Drug, creating a combined company of 380 stores.
+Lane president Sheldon "Bud" Fantle became chairman, president, and chief executive officer Peoples.
+The new company retained the Peoples name, and included Lane Drug, Schuman Drug, Dynamic Drug, Health Mart, Reed Drug, and Lee Drug.

-Lane president Sheldon "Bud" Fantle took over the presidency of the chain and went to work on improving merchandising and customer service at Peoples.
 In 1980, Peoples acquired the Indianapolis-based Haag Drug which had 80 drug stores in Indiana, Iowa, Illinois and Kentucky.
+It also acquired the 21-store Drug Fair Inc. based in Iowa and Minnesota in June 1981.

 In 1985, two 35000 sqft "Bud's Deep Discount Drug Stores" were opened in the Toledo area, with others in the Washington, D.C. metropolitan area.
 The name "Bud's" was derived from the nickname of Sheldon "Bud" Fantle.
-In January, 1987, Mr. Fantle left Peoples and later took control of troubled Dart Drug in Washington DC, renaming those stores Fantle's.
+In January 1987, Mr. Fantle left Peoples and later took control of troubled Dart Drug in Washington, D.C., renaming those stores Fantle's.